- Tokyo Express

-This hull was built over a frame.
-The plywood was scarfed together first then cut and brought together around the frame.
-There was quite a bit of “torturing” to get the ply into shape but the final product was a tight and rigid hull with a nice form.
+First, I scarfed 2 sheets of plywood together, as the boat was longer than a sheet of plywood.
+Then, I cut out the hull panel a little oversize and bent it around the frame.
+There was a bit of “torturing” to get the plywood into shape, but the final product was a tight and rigid hull, with a nice form.

-I couldn’t wait to get her in the water!
-I stuck the rego numbers straight on to the epoxy and after a quick trial with a 3hp motor I decided to buy a 6hp Mercury twin cylinder 2 stroke.
-It suited the boat perfectly in weight and power, it was so smooth and so quick.
+I couldn’t wait to get her in the water.
+I stuck the rego numbers straight on to the epoxy, without waiting to paint the boat.
+I tested the boat with a 3hp motor, then bought a 6hp Mercury 2-stroke.
+It suited this boat perfectly in weight and power, so smooth and so quick.